kdabir/glide/site/app/docs/quick-start.md

 ## Making changes

-A Typically glide app looks like following:
+A Typical glide app looks like:

     glide-project
     |-- app